-IMPORTANT:Be very careful when typing your password because the characters do not appear on the screen.
+IMPORTANT: Be very careful when typing your password because the characters do not appear on the screen.

-- 3. Press ENTER . - After setting the password, the computer sets the User Password parameter to "Set". - 4.
-If desired, you can opt to enable the Password on boot parameter.
+- 3. Press ENTER]. - After setting the password, the computer sets the User Password parameter to "Set". - 4.
+If desired, you can opt to enable the Password on boot parameter. - When you are done, press me to save the changes and exit the BIOS Setup Utility.